ndl-logo-new.jpg

 Understanding Neurodiversity

-Extraordinary people do extraordinary things!
+Extraordinary people do

 Emotional Regulation

-Understanding internal and external needs
+Understanding both internal

 Effective Strategies